 Fist of the North Star Anime Movie Review: Done by Rancel

-Fist of the North Star Anime movie is a 1986 Japanese Anime by Toei Animation based on the animated Japanese Hokuto No Ken TV series known here in the States as Fist of the North Star.
-It is directed by Toyoo Ashida who also directed the TV series and Vampire Hunter D. It also is a Manga/Japanese comic book series of the same name.
+Fist of the North Star is a 1986 Japanese Anime movie by Toei Animation.
+It is based on the animated Japanese Hokuto No Ken TV series, known here in the States as Fist of the North Star.
+It is directed by Toyoo Ashida who also directed the TV series and Vampire Hunter D. It was also a Manga/Japanese comic book series of the same name.

-The film adapts the storyline of the manga from the beginning of the series up until Kenshiro’s first match with his rival and elder brother Raoh, with many alterations done with the order of events and how the story unfolds (including the roles of several characters).
-I first saw this anime when I owned this movie on VHS Video back in the early 90’s.
-It was released into the U.S. by Streamline Pictures in Dubbed format.
+The film adapts the storyline of the manga from the beginning of the series up until Kenshiro’s first match with his rival and elder brother Raoh.
+Many alterations were done with the order of events and how the story unfolds (including the roles of several characters).
+I first saw this anime when I owned it on VHS Video back in the early 90’s.
+It was released in the U.S. by Streamline Pictures in Dubbed format.

 A year passes and Ken is found wandering in the desert.
 He rescues two young kids named Bat and Lin from bandits.
-After allying himself with Rei (a Nanto Seiken fighter) he learns that his brother Jagi has been impersonating him to tarnish his image and also kidnapped Rei’s sister Airi.
+After allying himself with Rei (a Nanto Seiken fighter), he learns that his brother Jagi has been impersonating him to tarnish his image and also kidnapped Rei’s sister Airi.
 Kenshiro defeats Jagi in his lair.
-Before Jagi dies he tells Kenshiro that he is the one that persuaded Shin to turn against him and try to make Yuria his.
-Yuria is now living reluctantly with Shin in his stronghold of Southern Cross.
-In other parts of the world, Raoh has amassed a huge army, expanding his control over territories by defeating rival warlords and begins heading to Southern Cross.
+Before Jagi dies, he tells Kenshiro that he is the one that persuaded Shin to turn against him and to make Yuria his.
+Yuria is now living reluctantly with Shin in his stronghold at Southern Cross.
+In other parts of the world, Raoh has amassed a huge army, expanding his control over territories by defeating rival warlords and heads toward Southern Cross.
 Yuria overhears that Kenshiro is still alive after arguing with Shin and refusing his gifts.

 Yuria attempts to sneak out of the castle only to be captured by Raoh after he badly wounds Shin in battle.
-Kenshiro has now arrived at Southern Cross to defeat Shin in battle and take Yuria back.
-The battle does not last long between Kenshiro and the now already injured Shin.
-It ends with Shin telling Kenshiro that Raoh has taken Yuria to Cassandra, the City of Wailing Demons.
-Kenshiro says his goodbyes to the now remorseful Shin who dies and heads to Cassandra to save Yuria and defeat Raoh in combat.
-Rei, Lin, and Bat who are already there watch in awe as Raoh and his army march through the streets.
-Lin decides to break into Raoh’s dungeon with Bat later that night after seeing that Yuria is held captive by Raoh.
-They both meet Yuria in her cell and leave her with a plant grown from a seed Yuria gave to Ken before leaving with Shin in the beginning of the film when Kenshiro is nearly killed by him.
+Kenshiro arrives at Southern Cross to defeat Shin in battle and take Yuria back.
+The battle does not last long.
+Kenshiro mortally wounds Shin.
+With his dying words, Shin tells Kenshiro that Raoh has taken Yuria to Cassandra, the City of Wailing Demons.
+Kenshiro forgives the remorseful Shin.
+Kenshiro departs to Cassandra.
+Rei, Lin, and Bat, who are already there watch in awe as Raoh and his army march through the streets.
+Lin breaks into Raoh’s dungeon with Bat later that night after seeing that Yuria is being held captive.
+They meet Yuria in her cell and give her the plant that grew from a seed she gave to Kenshiro before being abducted by Shin.

-As they try to escape Raoh see’s them and notices the plant and sentences Yuria to public execution the next morning.
+As they try to escape, Raoh spots them, notices the plant, and sentences Yuria to public execution the next morning.
 Raoh is very upset about seeing this plant because plants aren’t supposed to be able to grow after a nuclear holocaust and he doesn’t want the people to have hope for the future.
 Rei challenges Raoh, after defeating his second-in-command but is no match for Raoh and is killed in battle after a heroic effort.
 This outcome is different from the Anime TV series which I have seen in its entirety.
-In the movie Rei dies right away while in the TV series Rei is fatally wounded by Raoh in a way that he will suffer a while before he dies.
-He appears in a few more episodes after this battle with Raoh before finally succumbing to his fatal wound.
-Kenshiro arrives at Cassandra shortly after to hold the dying Rei in his arms right before he challenges his elder brother Raoh to fight.
-Kenshiro and Raoh unleash their full fighting aura and battle until most of the town is destroyed.
-They both exhaust all their power and strength in the struggle before Raoh finally gets up one more time to deliver a death blow to a now unconscious Kenshiro.
+In the movie, Rei dies right away while in the TV series Rei is fatally wounded by Raoh in a way that he will suffer a while before he dies.
+He appears in a few more episodes before finally succumbing to his injuries.
+Kenshiro arrives at Cassandra and holds the dying Rei in his arms.
+Kenshiro challenges Raoh to a fight the death.
+Kenshiro and Raoh unleash their full fighting aura.
+Their epic struggle lays waste to the surrounding parts of the city.
+They exhaust all their power and strength before Raoh gets up one more time to deliver a death blow to a unconscious Kenshiro.
 Kenshiro is saved by Lin when she interrupts Raoh.
-This entire fight is ridiculously over the top with the chi aura stuff and the amount of blood loss and neither dying.
-There are two endings to this battle also that were filmed for this movie version of the anime series.
-Here Raoh in the theatrical release had plenty of time to finish Kenshiro off before being interrupted by Lin.
-While in the revised version that is included on the DVD they both fight to a standstill.
-Then are interrupted by Lin who tells them to stop because they are both important elements in the world and must not die yet.
+The entire fight is ridiculously over the top with the chi aura stuff, the amount of blood loss, and neither one of them dying.
+There are two endings to this battle that were filmed.
+The movie version differentiates from the anime series.
+In the theatrical release, Raoh had plenty of time to finish Kenshiro off before being interrupted by Lin.
+While in the revised version, that is included on the DVD they both fight to a standstill.
+They are interrupted by Lin who tells them to stop because they are both to the world and mustn’t die yet.

-Fist of the North Star is considered by some to be a kind of linear cheesy type anime and also one of the most violent ever.
-The music in the film is done by a Japanese (J-Rock band) named Komodo Band.
-They contribute a really cool sounding kind of Hair Metal type song called “Heart of Madness” during the Rei vs. Raoh fight scene.
-I suggest to anyone to pick up the DVD of this great anime and watch the series somehow.
-Fist of the North Star Anime movie is a good introduction into the franchise, but you must watch the TV series and the rest.
+Fist of the North Star is considered by some to be a linear and cheesy.
+It obviously is one of the most anime’s ever.
+The music in the film is done by Komodo Band, a Japanese (J-Rock band).
+They contribute the loud Hair Metal type song, “Heart of Madness” during the Rei vs. Raoh fight scene.
+Anime fans should definitely pick up the DVD and get the TV series box set.
+The 1986 Fist of the North Star movie is a good introduction to the franchise, but you’re missing out if you don’t get the TV series.
 It is highly addictive.
 The story doesn’t end with the first Kenshiro vs. Raoh fight.
 Kenshiro comes back for round two and delivers the knockout blow to Raoh.
-You will also learn from the TV Anime Series that Raoh is not really a bad guy or a villain.
-You can’t classify him as one after you watch the series.
-There are also new OVA (Original Video Animation) DVD’s of Fist of the North Star being released from time to time that continues Kenshiro’s story.
-Try to also pick up the Xbox 360 game Fist of the North Star: Ken’s Rage.
-I own it; it’s pretty fun to play.
+You will also learn from the Anime Series that Raoh is not really a bad guy or a villain.
+You can’t classify him as one.
+There is also some new OVA’s (Original Video Animation) DVD’s of Fist of the North Star being released from time to time that continues Kenshiro’s story.
+The Xbox 360 game, Fist of the North Star: Ken’s Rage is pretty fun to play.

 Rei vs Raoh scene from Fist of the North Star Anime Movie 1986 (With cool song “Heart of Madness” by Kodomo Band)